How I Protected the Wiring on my Trailer

 Here's a short video illustrating one of the places where I wanted my trailer's wiring to be protected.

-Video: Trailer Wiring Routed Past Sharp Metal Edges
+Video: Protecting my Trailer's Wiring from Sharp Metal Edges

 There are different types of wire loom, any of which would have offered decent protection of the wires from the sharp edges of the trailer chassis.
 The more popular type is split plastic wire loom, which is made of polyethylene, polypropylene, or similar plastics.
 It has a slit along one side that you can shove the wires into.
 It provides very good protection and is inexpensive.
 Spiral loom also would have worked reasonably well.